The initiative will support crop development, feed production, production security,

 Fund 2008 follows a number of

-highly focused initiatives,
+highly focused initiatives, limited

-limited either by eligible
+either by eligible projects or by

-matching limitations.
-This
+finanical matching limitations.

-resulted in funding being
+This resulted in funding being

 limited for a number of crop

-industry sectors and for
+industry sectors and for smaller

-smaller developing industries.
+developing industries.
+For this

-For this reason, Fund 2008 will
+reason, Fund 2008 will be

-be preferentially directed to
+preferentially directed to

 proposals involving the smaller